-Yvonne Zima’s version of Rachel Greene grew up into a fun, adorable little girl in 22 episodes spread across 6 seasons.
-Poor Hallee Hirsh was tasked with handling Rachel’s awkward teenager years, appearing at the start of the 8th season with Rachel having run away from home (Dr. Greene’s ex-wife had custody) to live with her dad in Chicago.
-She appeared in 12 episodes across the season as the producers decided that for Anthony Edwards final season his character arc would be to fix his own daughter before dying of brain cancer.
+Yvonne Zima’s version of Rachel Greene grew up into a fun, adorable little girl in 22 episodes spread over 6 seasons.
+Poor Hallee Hirsh was tasked with handling Rachel’s awkward teenage years, appearing at the start of the 8th season with Rachel having run away from home (Dr. Greene’s ex-wife had custody) to live with her dad in Chicago.
+She appeared in 12 episodes of the season as the producers decided that for Anthony Edwards final season his character arc would be to fix his own daughter before dying of brain cancer.
 Unfortunately, Rachel was your typical, extra-annoying snotty teenager who was a constant source of drama for her dad.
-At one point, her infant half-sister actually got into her drug supply and suffered a near fatal drug-overdose.
+At one point, her infant half-sister actually got into her drug supply and suffered a near-fatal drug overdose.

 Hirsh would re-appear on the show two more times, most notably in the series finale.
 As for Yvonne Zima, she’s all grown up now:

 That’s right-the Tennessee beauty queen in Iron Man 3 is actually little Rachel Greene from E.R.

 12) That 70’s Show (FOX, 1998-2006)